-Associating tasks with contexts
+Associating tasks with context

 Actions that are grouped in tasks won’t do much unless they are actually run — either automatically or manually.

 As I’ve mentioned in the previous section, you can run tasks manually.
 Although it’s already convenient to manually execute several actions all at once, it’s more convenient to run them in some kind of automatic way.
 Here’s where Tasker actually shines — it can automate task execution according to rules, conditions, or triggers (also known as “contexts” in Tasker).

 You can think of Tasker contexts as conditions or situations, which, when true, will instruct the app to run the associated task(s).
 You can also think of contexts as the “if” part of a conditional statement, while the tasks are the “then” part.

 Tasker provides numerous contexts, grouped into 6 categories:

 - Application — Triggers task execution when an app is launched or run.